SBigz/free-food-menus-api/README.md

 // Pagination
 /pagination

-// And something look like
+// And the resulting data might look like this
 {
   bbqs: 59,
   best-foods: 60,